The Paul Bourke Awards for Early Career Research

 The number of years between the conferral date of a PhD and the closing date for nominations is a key element of eligibility for the Paul Bourke Awards for Early Career Research.
 Scholars are eligible to be nominated within five years of the conferral date of their PhD (as certified by the administering organisation).

 The Academy recognises career interruptions can have a significant impact on the period between conferral of a researcher’s PhD and the submission of a nomination.
-The Academy therefore, allows extension of the eligibility periods for the Paul Bourke Awards for specified career interruptions.
+The Academy allows the eligibility periods for the Paul Bourke Awards to be extended where specified career interruptions have occurred.

 The following significant and non-overlapping career interruptions will be eligible: